"Jaydin, Alistair," Katherine was saying. "How strong is your telekinesis? Can either of you lift the platform I was flying on?"

 "Can we deliver a written message somehow?
 Maybe we could use one of those birds?"

 "If a guard saw the bird, they would know something was up.
-Word word probably spread to the Voren."
+Word would likely spread to the Voren."

 "There's gotta be a way," Alistair said.
 "We can't just leave my family in the dark forever."